 Bernstein Shur Spotlighted for Commitment to Overturn Wrongful Convictions

-PORTLAND AND AUGUSTA, ME AND MANCHESTER, NH (Oct.
-22, 2021) – To recognize unparalleled commitment and courage to free those who are wrongfully convicted, the New England Innocence Project (NEIP) is featuring Bernstein Shur in this month’s Pro Bono Partner Spotlight.
+Oct.
+22, 2021 – To recognize unparalleled commitment and courage to free those who are wrongfully convicted, the New England Innocence Project (NEIP) is featuring Bernstein Shur in this month’s Pro Bono Partner Spotlight.

 The New England Innocence Project fights to correct and prevent wrongful convictions and ensure justice within the criminal legal system for innocent people throughout New England who are imprisoned for a crime they did not commit.